AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-46683-shipping-price-shows-not-yet-calculated.md

 1. On the shipping step, select **$0 - free shipping** and proceed to the payment step.
 1. Check the [IUICONTROL Order Summary] on the payment step.
 It shows *[!UICONTROL $0 - Free Shipping - Free]*.
 1. Apply the coupon code *35off*, it will update the subtotal and make it less than $75.
-1. Check *Order Summary* on the payment step.
+1. Check [!UICONTROL Order Summary] on the payment step.

 <u>Expected results</u>: